As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - ¼ cup + 2 Tablespoons (36g) Dutch processed cocoa

 - ½ teaspoon baking soda

 - ¼ teaspoon salt

-- ½ cup unsalted butter at room temperature
+- ½ cup (113g) unsalted butter softened to room temperature

-- 1 cup granulated sugar
+- 1 cup (200g) granulated sugar

-- 1 large egg
+- 1 large egg room temperature

 - 1 teaspoon vanilla extract

-- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium-high speed until light and fluffy (approximately 2-3 minutes).
+- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar on medium-high speed until light and fluffy (approximately 2-3 minutes).
 Turn the mixer speed down to medium, add the egg and vanilla, and beat again until combined.

 - Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the dough into balls and place on prepared baking sheet.
 Bake for 8-10 minutes, or until edges are set and center is no longer shiny.
 Remove from oven and allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh covered at room temperature up to 1 week.
 Baked cookies can be frozen, up to 2 months.
 Rolled cookie dough can be frozen, up to 3 months.
 Place on baking sheet and add 1-2 minutes to baking time.